kurt-krueckeberg/d-docs/notes/on_iterators.md

 Lisp has pioneered ubiquitous use of singly-linked lists (\"S-lists\").
 S-lists connect together data and reference-to-next-element pairs in arbitrary shapes.
 In fact, S-lists enjoy the *closure* property [^1]
 (not to be confused with function closures), meaning that they can represent any data structure, no matter how complex, by encoding it as directed graphs.
-That seems quite powerful, were it not for the unfortunate addendum---at a potential polynomial blowup in algorithmic complexity.
+That seems quite powerful, were it not for the unfortunate addendum&mdash;at a potential polynomial blowup in algorithmic complexity.

 Such matters as a polynomial slowdown were too mundane to hinder the power of S-lists, so some functional programmers got imbued with an attitude of contempt toward arrays and associative arrays, data structures essential to many algorithms.
 Lisp and other functional languages do offer arrays, but almost invariably as second-class citizens that don\'t enjoy the level of language support that S-lists do.
-I\'ve read many texts on functional languages and also written quite a bit of functional code, and I noticed a pattern---a lot of designers go with linear search at the core of the core algorithms without so much as thinking about it.
+I\'ve read many texts on functional languages and also written quite a bit of functional code, and I noticed a pattern&mdash;a lot of designers go with linear search at the core of the core algorithms without so much as thinking about it.
 In fact, \"Structure and Interpretation of Computer Programs\" [^1], a highly revered Scheme-based programming textbook (and one of my personal favorites) uses linear search wherever anything is to be searched, and only bothers to mention arrays once, specifically to note that arrays do *not* enjoy the closure property, so they are not worthwhile.